jmhmaxsat/RASLite/README.md

 ## Acknowledgements​​

 We gratefully acknowledge the authors of [SATLike3.0](https://lcs.ios.ac.cn/~caisw/Code/maxsat/) for sharing their code.

-RASLite is developed based on SATLike3.0 and inherits its licensing terms.
+RASLite is developed based on SATLike3.0 and inherits its licensing terms, as detailed in the [LICENSE.md](https://github.com/jmhmaxsat/RASLite/blob/main/LICENSE.md) file.

-The full license text is available in this project's [LICENSE.md](https://github.com/jmhmaxsat/RASLite/blob/main/LICENSE.md) file.